shaderw0lf/Amino.fix.fix/README.md

 Unofficial client to work with Aminoapps, based on Amino.fix and HTTPX.
 Improved without losing compatibility with aminofix.

+**PUBLIC ARCHIVE**: Since I left Amino, library is no longer maintained.
+It still should work, but you need workaround to make NDC-MESSAGE-SIGNATURE.
+Thanks y'all for this journey.
+Maybe one day...

 ## Important notices

 - in subclient you should pass `client`, **not** `profile`